 Agricultural Investors as Development Actors?
 (AIDA)

-InfoStart date: 1 March, 2016 End date: 31 December, 2022 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 16-02-DIIS Countries: Tanzania Uganda Thematic areas: Economic development and value chains, Natural resource management, Water management and sanitation, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: Green Development Advice, Denmark Makerere University (MAK), Uganda University of Copenhagen (UCPH), Denmark Sokoine University of Agriculture (SUA), Tanzania Project website: go to website (the site might be inactive) Project coordinator: Helle Munk Ravnborg Total grant: 9,999,777 DKK
+InfoStart date: 1 March, 2016 End date: 31 December, 2023 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 16-02-DIIS Countries: Tanzania Uganda Thematic areas: Economic development and value chains, Natural resource management, Water management and sanitation, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: Green Development Advice, Denmark Makerere University (MAK), Uganda University of Copenhagen (UCPH), Denmark Sokoine University of Agriculture (SUA), Tanzania Project website: go to website (the site might be inactive) Project coordinator: Helle Munk Ravnborg Total grant: 9,999,777 DKK

 Like agricultural investors from other non-African countries, Danish farmers and institutional investors are increasingly attracted by the invitations extended by African governments to invest in agriculture as well as by the encouragement they receive to do so, e.g. from the Danish government.
 The range of potential development outcomes at national as well as at local livelihood level from such investments is wide.
 Thus, international organisations like the UN are striving to develop an institutional framework for governing such global, private investment flows in order to enhance development outcomes and safeguard human rights.
 The Principles for Responsible Investment in Agriculture and Food Systems (CFS-RAI) are the latest addition to this framework.